naaando/sdl2-meson-example/README.md

-This is a Vala sample of SDL library using a updated toolset of development
+# This is a Vala example of SDL2 library using a updated toolset of development

+Required dependencies

+`All SDL2 development libraries`

+Meson build system